-US citizens must have proof of a negative COVID-19 test and pass a standard health check — temperature, flu symptoms, etc. — in order to enter the country with ease; those with symptoms will be referred for a secondary assessment by Port Health staff.
+US citizens must have proof of a negative COVID-19 test taken 96 hours or less before arrival and pass a standard health check — temperature, flu symptoms, etc. — in order to enter the country with ease; those with symptoms will be referred for a secondary assessment by Port Health staff.
 Visitors from California, Florida, and Texas must quarantine for 14 days at either a government-designated facility or at their Kenyan residence, regardless of health.

-Americans are allowed into Namibia with negative PCR test results taken no more than 72 hours before their flight.
-Those with negative test results more than three days old are asked to quarantine for a week at their hotel.
+Americans are allowed into Namibia with negative PCR test results taken no more than seven days before their flight.
+Those with negative test results more than seven days old are asked to quarantine for a week at their hotel.
 Travel insurance, a completed health declaration form, and a completed health surveillance form are required.

 Note: Most land borders are closed for tourism purposes.

-COVID-19 restrictions are lightest in Tanzania: International visitors must complete a health surveillance form and undergo screening, usually a temperature check and a possible COVID-19 test.
+COVID-19 restrictions are lightest in Tanzania: International visitors must complete a health surveillance form and undergo screening, usually a temperature check and a possible COVID-19 test depending on which airline you’re flying with.
 Masks are required in public spaces and social distancing is enforced.

-To enter Rwanda, you must have a negative COVID-19 certificate from a SARS-CoV 2 Real Time Polymerase Chain Reaction (RT-PCR) performed within five days prior to your flight.
-RDTs (Rapid Diagnostic Tests) are not accepted.
+To enter Rwanda, you must have a negative COVID-19 PCR test taken within five days prior to your flight.
+Rapid tests are not accepted.
 You are required to take a second PCR test at the airport and quarantine at your hotel until negative results are received, usually within 24 hours.

 You must have negative COVID-19 test results taken within the past 72 hours to enter any of the country’s national parks.
 Private test centers have been set up; the cost is $50.

-For entry into Uganda, you must have negative Polymerase Chain Reaction (PCR) COVID-19 test results from within the past 72 hours.
+For entry into Uganda, you must have negative Polymerase Chain Reaction (PCR) COVID-19 test results from within five days.
 Upon arrival, visitors undergo health screenings — those who show symptoms will be transferred to an isolation center.